leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 {% hint style="info" %}
 This is a very naive implementation tailor-made for our example.
 What happens if our thread is not ready to make progress \(not in a `Ready` state\) and still waiting for a response from i.e. a database?

 it's not too difficult to work around this, instead of running our code directly when a thread is `Ready` we could instead poll it for a status.
 For example it could return `IsReady` if it's really ready to run or `Pending` if it's waiting for some operation to finish.
-In the latter case we could just leave it in it's `Ready` state to get polled again later.
+In the latter case we could just leave it in its `Ready` state to get polled again later.
 Does this sound familiar?
 If you've read about how [Futures](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.16/futures/task/enum.Poll.html#variant.Pending) work in Rust, we are starting to connect some dots on how this all fits together.
 {% endhint %}

 If we find a thread that's ready to be run we change the state of the current thread from `Running` to `Ready`.